e-gov/GOVSSO/TechnicalSpecification.md

 ### 5.1 ID Token

-In GOVSSO protocol the ID Token is a used as a certificate of the fact of authentication was performed.
+In GOVSSO protocol the ID Token is used as a certificate of the fact that authentication was performed.
 The ID Token has a concrete issuance and expiration date between which it is to be considered valid.

-The ID Token is issued in JSON Web Token [[JWT](https://tools.ietf.org/html/rfc7519)].
+The ID Token is issued in JSON Web Token [[JWT](https://tools.ietf.org/html/rfc7519)] form.

 **Example GOVSSO ID Token:**